Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Performance

-The overall CPU performance is a moderate improvement over \code{Libint} validating that the C++ compiler is able to optimize generic kernels in \code{LibintX} well.
-Note, however, than only the Boys function evaluation in \code{Libint} is vectorized, thus the comparison is may appear actually rather favorable to \code{Libint}, especially for the high $L$, low $K$ shell-sets, where most of the time is spent in scalar (non-SIMD) portions of the \code{Libint} kernels.
-However, the better across-the-board performance of \code{LibintX} is actually extremely impressive considering the relative simplicity of its implementation.
-Also note the significant speedups for the high $L$, high $K$ shell-sets where the new CVRR2 approach a major role, leading to as much as a $\sim10\times$ improvement in an extreme case.
+The overall CPU performance of \code{LibintX} is a moderate to substantial improvement (with a few exceptions) over \code{Libint} (see \cref{tab:abc-cpu}) validating that the C++ compiler is able to optimize generic kernels in \code{LibintX} well.
+Note, however, that only the Boys function evaluation in \code{Libint} is vectorized (using AVX intrinsics), thus the comparison may appear actually rather favorable to \code{Libint}, especially for the high $L$ shell-sets, where most of the time is spent in scalar (non-SIMD) portions of the \code{Libint} kernels.
+However, the better performance of \code{LibintX} is actually promising considering the relative simplicity of its implementation.
+A few more noteworthy conclusions can be drawn. \begin{itemize} \item The substantial performance improvement for the $(ss|s)$ class suggests better quality of implementation of the Boys engine and/or primitive data evaluation in \code{LibintX}. \item For classes dominated by VRR1, e.g., $(l0|0)$, the \code{LibintX} performance advantage seems to decrease with $l$.
+It appears that the FLOPS increase due to the use of multiquantal VRR1 is difficult to overcome by better vectorization. \item For classes dominated by HRR, e.g., $(ll|0)$, the advantage of \code{LibintX} approaches $\sim2$ for high $l$, but for some reason drops for $l=2,3$. \item For classes dominated by VRR2, e.g., $(l0|l)$, the advantage of \code{LibintX} approaches is consistent and increases steeply with $K$, likely due to the use of early-contraction variant of VRR2 in \code{LibintX}.
+For $(ll|l)$ classes with high $K$ and high $L$ the advantage of \code{LibintX} reaches as high as $17$. \end{itemize}